BLUE HORIZON, BOOK 4

 Despite the light of the torch, Justy’s eyes took a few moments to adjust to the darkness of the cave.
 The featureless passageway curved to the left just inside the entrance and he quickly left the oppressive sunlight behind.
 The ambient air temperature dropped considerably, and it was a welcome relief from the equatorial heat.
 There was an odd odor to the air, but the koala hadn’t spent much time in caves before, so didn’t know if the aroma was common to caverns or not.

 The ceiling of the passage was barely high enough for his head; anyone taller would have to stoop.
-The floor was uneven, but there were many odd tracks in the grey dust at his feet.
+The floor was uneven, but there were many indistinct tracks in the gray dust at his feet.
 He was no geologist, but Justy’s original assessment of the cave held out; he didn’t feel as if this corridor had been formed by erosion.
-A tingling at the back of his neck told him that it had been tunneled out but there was no sign of who might have done it or why.
+He idly wondered if it had been tunneled out, but there was no sign of who might have done it or why.

 He’d not walked very far when the passage branched off into three separate tunnels.
 Two jutted off to his right and one went to the left.
 The left-hand passage descended at a slight angle while the other two appeared to remain level.
 He wavered a moment at which one to take and then shrugged his shoulders; he took the one on the left.